OkelleyDevelopment/Nvim-Config/README.md

 ## Motovation

-As a first time edeavor, this configuration is fairly simple and it is meant to be that way.
+As a first time edeavor, this configuration is fairly simple and it is meant to be that way while still offering some gnarly features.

-I liked NeoVim for the simplicity, but wanted a few extra "addons" to improve my quality of life (such as tag completion).
+I liked NeoVim for the simplicity, but wanted a few "addons" to improve my quality of life (such as HTML tag completion).

 This process also helped me learn about how defining shortcuts for vim/nvim work and the power of setting up various buffers to switch between files.
-Another feature that was super helpful was the TAB completion of snipets/file names/paths.
+Another feature that was super helpful was the `TAB` completion of snipets/file names and paths.

-This will continue to be updated as I shift my workflow and find what works best for my development workflow.
+This will continue to be evolve as I shift my workflow and fine tune each individual aspect of this development workflow.

 ## Prerequisites